cleverlight/lightenna/_posts/blog/2020-02-10-multi-cloud-first_presentation.md

 ---
 layout: reveal
 title: Multi-cloud first
 description: Going to the Cloud?
-Don't let your investment get lost in just one
+Don't let your investment get lost in just one.
+Instead, use infrastructure-as-code to make the vendors compete for your custom.
 permalink: /tech/2020/multi-cloud-first/reveal/
 ---